e2en/jekyll-now/_posts/2017-2-20-Vehicle-Detection-and-Classification.md

-keyword: HOG, color and color histogram feature extraction methods, sliding-window technique, false-positive filtering
+keywords: HOG, color and color histogram feature extraction methods, sliding-window technique, heatmap creation and false-positive filtering

 The goals / steps of this project are the following: